Both comfort stations offer barrier-free access. Two campsites, #290 and #292 are designated as accessible.

 Two picnic shelters are situated beside the rapids which divide the park.

 Kayaks and water bikes are available for rent from the Park Office and the North Side Nook.
 The Park Office also rents barbecues at the picnic shelters and extension cords and life jackets are available for loan with a deposit.
 Canoes for use on the canoe routes for three days or more may also be rented.
 Short term canoe rentals, complete with delivery, are available at the privately operated Rushing River General Store, less than one kilometre south of the park entrance.

 Campsites #400 and #401 come ready to go with modern tent trailers.
 The trailers are equipped with electricity, propane and a small fridge and stove.
 Guests are responsible for their own dishes and bedding.
-Rent one of these trailers for six nights and the seventh night is free!
 Please contact the park directly for more information.